memomsft/databricks-only/dbx-ai-workshop/00-overview.md

 4. **AI Gateway (Governance)**
    Apply rate limits, auditing, and usage controls for all LLM traffic.
    - *Use case*: prevent shadow IT, control cost, enforce compliance.

+5. **Mosaic AI Gateway + External Models**
+   Expose Azure OpenAI Models via Mosaic Gateway for batch inferencing

 By the end, you’ll see how Databricks unifies **Generative AI + the Lakehouse + enterprise governance** in one platform.